TikTok and teenagers

 Is TikTok dangerous?

 TikToks and comments can not only be funny and entertaining, but also inappropriate and harmful to minors.
-According to research by jugendschutz.net , among other things, right-wing extremist and Islamist content is also disseminated, as well as videos glorifying self-harm .
+According to research by jugendschutz.net , right-wing extremist and Islamist content and videos that glorify self-harm are also disseminated.

 Young people should always pay close attention to what they reveal about themselves.
-As pleasing as praise and encouragement can be on TikTok, negative comments can be hurtful.
+As pleasant as praise and encouragement on TikTok can be, negative comments can be hurtful.

-Prepare your children for this and be sure to show them the most important settings, such as the report and block function of TikTok.
-Suitable step-by-step instructions can be found at saferinternet.at.
+Prepare your children for this and make sure you show them the most important settings, such as TikTok's reporting and blocking functions.
+You can find suitable step-by-step instructions at saferinternet.at.

 Copyrights

-Not only strangers but also TikTok itself can be a danger.
-Young people often do not know that the videos they create - despite their own creative efforts - are not exclusively their work.
+Not only strangers but also TikTok itself can pose a danger.
+Young people often do not know that the videos they create are not exclusively their work - despite their own creative efforts.
 Songs that are available on TikTok are only licensed for the TikTok platform.
-If copyrighted music is used in videos and these videos are further distributed in other services (e.g. Instagram, YouTube), warnings can therefore threaten.
-As soon as other people are visible in the video, permission must also be obtained from the persons depicted (right to one's own image).
+If copyrighted music is used in videos and these videos are redistributed on other services (e.g. Instagram, YouTube), warnings may be issued.
+As soon as other people can be seen in the video, permission must also be obtained from the people depicted (right to one's own image).

-Here it can be helpful to look at the usage guidelines together with your child.
+It can be helpful here to look at the terms of use together with your child.

-While downloading and using the TikTok app is free, users* can support their "idols" via money gifts to draw attention to themselves.
-The coins for the cash gifts are settled with real amounts of money via the app stores, PaySafeCards or the mobile phone bill.
-The prices here can reach triple digits (as of August 2023).
-The function to send or receive coins can only be used by persons over 18 years of age.
-However, the registration process does not check whether the information on the date of birth is truthful.
-To avoid cost traps, parents should deactivate in-app purchases by making the appropriate settings on the smartphone.
+While downloading and using the TikTok app is free, users can support their "idols" with gifts of money to draw attention to themselves.
+The coins for the monetary gifts are settled with real amounts of money via the app stores, PaySafeCards or the mobile phone bill.
+The prices can reach three figures (as of August 2023).
+Only people over the age of 18 can use the function to send or receive coins.
+However, when registering, there is no check to ensure that the date of birth details are correct.
+To avoid cost traps, parents should deactivate in-app purchases by making the appropriate settings on their smartphone.